 <viewcode src="URL" link="display" />

-Here are some examples of valid syntax recognized by Code Viewer…note that all of these examples point to the same file (assuming the $default_path variable is set to "http://elasticdog.com/code/"):
+Here are some examples of valid syntax recognized by Code Viewer…note that all of these examples point to the same file (assuming the $default_path variable is set to "https://elasticdog.com/code/"):

-<viewcode src="http://elasticdog.com/code/example.txt" link="no" />
+<viewcode src="https://elasticdog.com/code/example.txt" link="no" />

-<viewcode src="http://elasticdog.com/code/example.txt" />
+<viewcode src="https://elasticdog.com/code/example.txt" />

 <viewcode src="/code/example.txt" />